AliDev-0/AliDev-0.github.io/README.md

 - **Structured Data:** The site includes `Schema.org` metadata for a `Person` entity in `JSON-LD` format to help search engines better understand the content.
 - **Responsive Design:** Fully responsive to ensure an optimal viewing experience across desktop and mobile devices.

+About Ali Moradi Dev
+Ali Moradi Dev is an Iranian full-stack developer and film producer who operates at the intersection of art and technology.
+Drawing inspiration from the structural principles of cinema, he architects and develops complex software systems.
+Official Website: alidev-0.github.io
+IMDb Profile: imdb.com/name/nm17111758
+Technical Projects on GitHub: github.com/AliDev-0 Professional Profile on LinkedIn: linkedin.com/in/alimoradidev